 During a series of workshops at ECA and Cornton Vale, Lindy asked participants to embroider their take on issues around equality and diversity on a circular piece of fabric or rosette, following group discussions on the topics.

 Taking centre stage on the completed banner is a transparent centre panel which reads ‘Every One is Equal’.
-On either side slogans such as ‘Dump Trump’ and ‘Brain on Board’ sit amongst embroidered portraits of inspiring women such as suffragette Emily Pankhurst, human rights activist Malala Yousafzai, artists Frida Khalo and Yayoi Kasuma, and Grunwick striker Jayaben Desai.
+On either side slogans such as ‘Dump Trump’ and ‘Brain on Board’ sit amongst embroidered portraits of inspiring women such as suffragette Emily Pankhurst, human rights activist Malala Yousafzai, artists Frida Kahlo and Yayoi Kasuma, and Grunwick striker Jayaben Desai.
 Still more serve as a poignant reminder that prisoners in the UK are not allowed to vote.

 Lindy said: “Despite numerous recommendations by the Court of Human Rights, British prisoners are still denied the right to vote.
 For me, this group of prisoners represent the disenfranchised women of the 21st century.”